AriFordsham/GHCWiki/nested-cpr/split-off-cpr.md

 Pro

 - Demand Analysis is a backwards analysis, CPR is a forward analysis.
 This notion of direction stems from the order in which we analyse the parts of a `case` expression.
 Forward -> scrutinee first, Backward -> alts first.
 See [Forward vs. Backward Analysis](#forward-vs-backward-analysis)
 - Separation of concerns: Strictness/usage analysis is independent of CPR, while CPR relies on strictness info to be present.
-Makes you ask at every line of code "Is this relevant to CPR?" + Virgin run
+Makes you ask at every line of code "Is this relevant to CPR?" + Virgin run.
+Other examples: IO hack (irrelvant to CPR), annotating lambda and case binders (only relevant to CPR)
+- Efficiency: Running CPR as part of demand analysis means one additional virgin run for each top-level binding.
+Also we run CPR as part of the final demand analysis run, which only important for identifying single-entry thunks.
+- Precision: See the forward vs. backward argument; no compromises to precision to satisfy both directions.
+Also aborting fixed-point iteration due to e.g. usage analysis also means discarding a possibly perfectly valid CPR signature.

 Cons

 - Possible code duplication.
-Counter-argument: Extract overlapping logic into a "projection-based analysis" skeleton, instantiate with demand/CPR
+Counter-argument: Could extract overlapping logic into a "projection-based analysis" skeleton, instantiate with demand/CPR
 - CPR and strictness feel like they are dual to another, hence it makes sense to compute them together.
 Counter-argument: Strictness can be computed independent of CPR, CPR analysis needs a sound approximation of strictness info.
 Also the whole point about forward vs. backward analysis
-- Compiler performance: An additional pass slows things down.
-Counter-argument: The whole additional non-virgin run thing just hides that CPR analysis depends on strictness analysis.
-We unnecessarily recompute CPR information on unsound approximations of strictness info, until strictness info hits a fixed point.
-We need to recompute CPR information then anyway, so all the prior attempts at coming up with CPR info based on unsound strictness approximations seems unnecessary.

 ## Forward vs. Backward analysis